-What is Whiplash?
+What Is Whiplash?

-- neck pain and stiffness
+pain and discomfort.

 How Do Whiplash Injuries Occur?

 occurs when the muscles in your neck suffer a strain because of a rapid

 movement backward and then forward.
 The sudden motion causes your neck’s

 tendons and ligaments to stretch and tear, resulting in whiplash.